by Texas Homesteader ~

 Freezing Excess Potatoes

 Sometimes I preserve potatoes by cooking, mashing and freezing them with nothing else added.
-When I’m ready for mashed potatoes I just bring them out to thaw, drain the excess water and heat the up adding salt/pepper/butter.
+When I’m ready for mashed potatoes I just bring them out to thaw, drain the excess water and heat the up adding salt/pepper/butter and maybe a splash of milk.
 Then BOOM!
 Homemade mashed potatoes.

 But sometimes you need a backup for those times when the electricity might go out, such as during the Severe Winter Ice Storm we endured a few years back.